jklust/gamdpy/examples/README.md

 ## Post-processing

 Examples of postprocessing existing rumdpy/rumd3 data.
-This scripts require the output produced with minimal.py or a rumd3 TrajectoryFile.
+These scripts require the output produced with minimal.py or a rumd3 TrajectoryFile.

 - [calc_rdf_from_h5.py](calc_rdf_from_h5.py) : Read a simulation saved as h5 and calculate the RDF.
 - [calc_rdf_from_rumd3.py](calc_rdf_from_rumd3.py) : Read a simulation saved as "TrajectoryFiles" from rumd3 and calculate the RDF.